 The CKeditor is FCKeditor version 3 and, by some reports, makes FCKeditor look like a snail with arthritis.
 Distributed under the same licenses as FCKeditor.

-Biggest baddest editor.
+No longer developed in favor of CKEditor.
+Used to be the biggest baddest editor.
 Every feature you can think of plus the kitchen sink.
 Version 3 is called CKEditor so spam killers will not reject the FCK bit.
 Distributed under the GPL, LGPL and MPL open source licenses.
+No longer developed in favor of CKEditor.

 markItUp is a jQuery plugin and the